0xcert/framework/docs/connectors/ethereum-api.md

 ### getBalance(accountId)

-An `asynchronous` class instance `function` which returns the total posessed amount of the `accountId`.
+An `asynchronous` class instance `function` which returns the total possessed amount of the `accountId`.

 **Arguments:**